-We are community activists working together to make a difference in our community, state and nation.
-We are the Bluegrass region chapter of the Indivisible Network and work throughout our region and beyond to secure a brighter future.
+We are community activists working together to make a difference in our community, state, and nation.
+We are the merger of Together We Will Bluegrass and Indivisible Bluegrass, and work throughout our region and beyond to secure a brighter future.

 Many of us woke up the morning after the 2016 presidential election in a state of disbelief, asking ourselves, “How could this happen?”
 We wondered what kind of country would at least tacitly approve the hateful and dangerous rhetoric espoused in the preceding campaign and where did we fit into this new world?

 In association with similarly-motivated networks across the country, BlueGrass Activist Alliance was formed.
 We are an inclusive assortment of individuals encouraged to secure equity, dignity, and social justice for all Kentuckians, through engagement, education, and activism.